Automate your SP-API calls using Java SDK

 Tutorial to automate your SP-API calls with Java SDK with Login with Amazon (LWA) token exchange and authentication.

-If you are a developer who just started calling SP-APIs, you can automate the process with a Java Software Development Kit (SDK).
-An SDK bundles multiple steps together, such as requesting an access token, requesting a security token, and signing requests with Signature Version 4 (SigV4), to call the SP-APIs seamlessly.
-This post provides you with all the required details to generate a Java SDK with Login with Amazon (LWA) token exchange and authentication to build your application seamlessly.
-You learn the prerequisites required to build the Java SDK and also see an example using the Selling Partner API for Sellers and Swagger Code Generator.
+This tutorial describes how to generate a Java SDK with Login with Amazon (LWA) token exchange and authentication to build your application seamlessly.
+You will learn the prerequisites required to build the Java SDK and also view an example using the Selling Partner API for Sellers and Swagger Code Generator.

 First, take a look at how the authorization process works.